d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 The same effective geometry also supports the Shapiro delay as a pure clock-rate effect and the geodetic precession applied to the GPB orbit [7].
 In each case, the coordinate-level description carries the full physics.
 Local clock rates, rod lengths, and other realized-geometry observables may be recovered from the coordinate description whenever needed, but the dynamics are most cleanly posed in coordinate terms.

-## 6. Rotating Sources and the Vector Response
+## 5. Rotating Sources and the Vector Response

 The preceding sections establish the scalar displacement sector: mass-sourced displacement is causal, propagation-limited, and in the stationary spherically symmetric limit is captured by the equilibrium geometry \(D(r,d)\) or, more naturally for dynamics, by the cumulative field \(\Sigma(\mathbf{x},t)\).
-That scalar sector is sufficient for the static point-source problem and for the first weak-field timing and propagation effects.
-It is not sufficient for the first genuinely non-spherical source class: rotating bodies.
-The rotating-source problem requires the causal displacement framework to develop a corresponding vector response.
+That scalar sector is sufficient for a stationary bulk body when only its exterior weak-field timing and propagation effects are required.
+It treats the body through its aggregate mass-energy, just as Section 3.2 described: many microscopic displacement elements compose into one coarse-grained source for exterior scalar calculations.

+Rotation is the first place where that coarse-graining must retain more structure.
+A rotating planet is still a bulk source, but it is no longer fully described by total mass and radius alone.
+Its constituent displacement elements move around the spin axis with definite handedness, and the retarded field at a probe point must retain information about that internal motion as well as the aggregate scalar burden.
+The rotating-source problem therefore calls back to the element-level considerations of Section 3.2: the individual displacement elements do not need to be resolved as separate point sources for the scalar exterior field, but their organized motion cannot be discarded when the spin response is being computed.

-This extension follows naturally from the retarded-map viewpoint.
-In the static scalar case, the source is fully specified by radial displacement around a stationary center.
-For a rotating body, however, the source elements are not merely displaced in radius; they are moving around the source axis with definite handedness.
-The retarded field at a probe point must therefore retain information about source motion as well as source location.
-A purely scalar field can encode the strength of cumulative displacement, but it cannot by itself encode the azimuthal asymmetry associated with source rotation.
-The causal displacement layer must therefore admit a vector channel in addition to the scalar cumulative field.
+In that sense, the vector sector is the rotational residue of the same bulk composition rule.
+The scalar cumulative field records how much displacement the body contributes after its elements have been coarse-grained.
+The rotating-source response records the spin-odd azimuthal part of that element motion.
+A purely scalar field can encode the strength of cumulative displacement, but it cannot encode the handed azimuthal asymmetry associated with rotation.
+The causal displacement layer therefore admits a vector channel in addition to the scalar cumulative field.

-The relevant object is the retarded **vector** field built from the spin-odd azimuthal component of the source pull.
-This is the key conceptual step: the rotating-source problem belongs to the vector response of the displacement field, not to the symmetric scalar geometry alone.
-The leading far-field form is taken to be
+The relevant object is the retarded **vector** field built from the spin-odd azimuthal component of the moving displacement elements.
+This is the key conceptual step: the rotating-source problem belongs to the vector response of the displacement field, rather than to the symmetric scalar geometry alone.

+The geometry can be stated directly.
+Let a displacement element of the rotating body have retarded position
 \[
+\mathbf{x}_i(t_{r,i}),
+\qquad
+ t-t_{r,i}=\frac{|\mathbf{x}-\mathbf{x}_i(t_{r,i})|}{c}.
+\]
+For slow rotation, the retarded position is the present position shifted slightly backward along the element's motion,
+\[
+\mathbf{x}_i(t_{r,i})\approx \mathbf{x}_i(t)-\mathbf{v}_i\frac{R_i}{c},
+\qquad
+R_i=|\mathbf{x}-\mathbf{x}_i|.
+\]
+For rigid rotation,
+\[
+\mathbf{v}_i=\boldsymbol{\Omega}\times\mathbf{x}_i.
+\]
+Thus the retarded displacement of the element distribution has an organized circulating part.
+When the elements are coarse-grained into a continuum, the scalar source density \(\rho\) is accompanied by the mass-current density
+\[
+\mathbf{j}(\mathbf{x})=\rho(\mathbf{x})\mathbf{v}(\mathbf{x})
+=\rho(\mathbf{x})(\boldsymbol{\Omega}\times\mathbf{x}).
+\]
+The weak-field rotating-source response is therefore the current-carrying part of the same retarded displacement map.
+Schematically, the vector displacement response has the form
+\[
+\mathbf{A}_D(\mathbf{x})\sim \frac{G}{c^2}\int\frac{\rho(\mathbf{x}')\mathbf{v}(\mathbf{x}')}{|\mathbf{x}-\mathbf{x}'|}\,d^3x'.
+\]
+Outside the body, the leading contribution is governed by the angular momentum of the moving displacement elements,
+\[
+\mathbf{J}=\int \rho(\mathbf{x}')\,\mathbf{x}'\times\mathbf{v}(\mathbf{x}')\,d^3x'.
+\]
+The exterior vector response is therefore the far-field circulation of the retarded mass-current distribution, with the local rotational observable carried by its curl or circulation.

+For the present weak-field application, the stable far-field content is the spin-odd azimuthal sector.
+Its leading angular form is written
+\[
 V_{\phi,\mathrm{odd}}(\rho,\theta)\propto \omega\,\frac{\cos\theta}{\rho^2},
 \]
 where \(\omega\) is the source spin, \(\rho\) is the probe radius, and \(\theta\) is latitude relative to the spin axis.
 This form is linear in source spin, odd under reversal of \(\omega\), azimuthal rather than radial, and modulated by latitude through \(\cos\theta\).

-This vector channel should be introduced carefully.
-The paper does not need to claim that the full rotating-source field equation has already been derived in closed substrate form.
-What can be said more cleanly is that the retarded displacement map, once applied to a spinning source, naturally generates a vector response whose stable observational content lies in the spin-odd azimuthal sector.
-The scalar cumulative field remains the correct object for the stationary weak-field timing structure, while the rotating-source response requires the corresponding vector extension of the same causal architecture.
+The present treatment should therefore be read as the weak-field, slow-rotation current reduction of the displacement-element picture.
+The scalar cumulative field remains the correct object for the stationary weak-field timing structure, while the rotating-source response is the vector extension required when the displacement elements have organized motion.
+Later excitation-side work may explain why matter sources displacement at the substrate level, but it does not change the displacement-layer geometry used here.

-## 7. Gravity Probe B and the Frame-Drag Estimate
+## 6. Gravity Probe B and the Frame-Drag Estimate

 The rotating-source vector response becomes physically meaningful only when it is tied to an observable.
 In this framework, the natural first test case is Gravity Probe B. The role of the present section is therefore not to introduce a new phenomenological domain, but to extract the first concrete weak-field observable from the rotating-source displacement field developed in the previous section.